The Evolution from Azure Security Center to Microsoft Defender for Cloud

 | Defender for Resource Manager | ARM operations | Suspicious management operations, lateral movement patterns, exploitation toolkits |

 Enterprise organizations should enable all relevant Defender plans for production subscriptions.
-The cost per resource is modest compared to the detection capabilities provided, and the integration with Microsoft Defender for Endpoint (MDE) for servers creates a unified endpoint and cloud security story.
+The cost per resource is low when compared to the detection capabilities provided.

 Secure Score: Measuring and Improving Your Security Posture

-Secure score is the single most actionable metric in Microsoft Defender for Cloud.
-It provides a quantified measurement of your cloud security posture on a scale from 0% to 100%, calculated by evaluating your resources against security controls and recommendations.
+Secure score is the most practical metric in Microsoft Defender for Cloud.
+It evaluates your cloud security posture on a scale from 0% to 100%.
+This score is determined by comparing your resources to security controls and recommendations.

 How Secure Score Is Calculated

-The secure score algorithm evaluates your resources against security controls, which are groups of related security recommendations.
-Each control has a maximum score value based on its severity and the number of resources it affects.
-Your score for each control is proportional to the percentage of recommendations you have remediated within that control.
+The secure score algorithm assesses your resources through security controls.
+These controls come with related security recommendations.
+Each control has a maximum score value that depends on its severity and the number of resources it impacts.

 Enterprise Secure Score Benchmarks